Janus enters active ETF ESG space

 Norilsk Nickel’s Global Palladium Fund has launched the world’s first exchange-traded commodity offering exposure to physically-backed carbon neutral nickel.
 The GPF Physical Carbon Neutral Nickel ETC (NIC0) is listed on the Vienna stock exchange with a TER of 0.75%.
 Link

 CoinShares announced that their recently launched physically-backed Bitcoin and Ethereum ETPs have cross-listed on the Euronext exchange in Paris and Amsterdam.
 Link

 Joining the growing number of ESG ETFs in the U.S., Janus Henderson is launching five actively managed ETFs that integrate sustainable investing criteria.
-The new products are included in the below:
+Link

 Huge news with the agreement between State Street Corporation and Brown Brothers Harriman & Co where State Street is set to acquire BBH’s Investor Services business, including its custody, accounting, fund administration, global markets and technology services, for $3.5 billion in cash.
 Link

 There are other ways to tap into new investors besides direct methods – Navi Mutual Fund is set to make a Vanguard strategy available in India through a new fund-of-funds scheme.

 The Indian fund group, which was previously branded as Essel Mutual Fund, is currently seeking the regulator’s approval to roll out six funds, one of which is the Navi Total US Stock Market Fund of Fund that feeds into Vanguard’s US-listed Total Stock Market Index Fund ETF, according to regulatory filings.

 As most know by this point, the growing list of firms filing a Bitcoin ETF in the U.S. has not abated by the time they potentially succeed this fall, it may be too late for the product to be useful for everyday investors.